- Strategic Plan

 - Participation in extramurally-funded clinical research: Fellows have hands-on experience in 3 or more clinical studies while developing their own independent project(s).
 Fellows become co-authors on these projects.

 - Grant Preparation: Fellows learn to design, research, and develop extramural grant applications in a highly-mentored environment.
 Most fellows completing the program have had successful grant applications prior to the end of training.

 - Working Group on Clinical Trials: This seminar series consists of faculty and fellows interested in experimental therapeutics.
 Bi-weekly meetings consist of general discussion of experimental therapeutics issues, particularly the design, performance and analysis of clinical trials.

-Applicants must have a M.D. or Ph.D. degree and have completed training in neurology, psychiatry, neuropsychology, neurosurgery, or related field and are committed to two years of fellowship training.
+Applicants must have a M.D., D.O., or Ph.D. degree and have completed training in neurology, psychiatry, neuropsychology, pediatrics, neurosurgery, or related field and be committed to two years of fellowship training related to clinical neuroscience.
 NIH funding for the program requires that applicants either be U.S. citizens or have a green card.
-We generally accept 2-3 fellows per year.
+We accept 2-4 fellows per year.